 Read more: Want to visit more than one Christmas market in Germany?
 Read here which are the best Christmas markets in Germany.

 Once I was working with a German girl and when I asked her which place in Germany offers the most authentic Christmas spirit, she did not hesitate – Monschau.
-So, I’ve been wanting for many years to visit the place, but life always got in the way until last year when we finally headed to Monschau.
-I was happy as a child as it was a dream coming true!
+As I’ve always been wanting to visit the place, one winter I finally headed to Monschau.
+However I was a bit hesitant about the place.
 Would it live to my expectations?
 Will it be that beautiful as in my dreams?
 Of course I have idealized the image of it, so I was a bit concerned that it might turn into another Disney-type Christmas trap.

 Well, the German girl was right, and my expectations were even exceeded.